jdblischak/2013-10-03-pasteur/lessons/pasteur-bc/bash_shell/tutorial.md

 needed in a little while.

-To summarize, the commands `ls ~`, `ls ~/.`, `ls ../../`, and `ls /Users/erdavenport` all do exactly the same thing.
+To summarize, the commands `ls ~`, `ls ~/.`, `ls ../../`, and `ls /Users/John` all do exactly the same thing.
 These shortcuts are not necessary, they are provided for your convenience.

 **Tab Completion**

-Navigate to the `thw-shell` directory.
+Navigate to the `bash_shell` directory.
 Typing out directory names can waste a lot of time.
 When you start typing out the name of a directory, then hit the tab key, the shell will try to fill in the rest of the directory name.
 For example, enter:

-    cd r<tab>
+    cd d<tab>

-The shell will fill in the rest of the directory name for `ref`.
-Go back to `thw-shell` directory.
+The shell will fill in the rest of the directory name for `data`.
 Now enter:

-    ls t<tab><tab>
+    ls 0<tab><tab>

 When you hit the first tab, nothing happens.
-The reason is that there are multiple directories in the `thw-shell` directory which start with
+The reason is that there are multiple directories in the `data` directory which start with
-t.
-Thus, the shell does not know which one to fill in.
+0. Thus, the shell does not know which one to fill in.
 When you hit tab again, the shell will list the possible choices.

 Tab completion can also fill in the names of programs.
 For example,